hamza-damra/Sales-Managment-System-Using-Kotlin-Compose/RETURNS_BACKEND_INTEGRATION_SUMMARY.md

-# Returns Backend Integration Implementation Summary
+# Returns Backend Integration - COMPLETE IMPLEMENTATION STATUS

-## Overview
+## Executive Summary

-Successfully implemented comprehensive backend integration for ReturnsScreen.kt following established patterns from other screens in the Sales Management System.
-The implementation includes complete CRUD operations, real-time data updates, error handling, and maintains consistency with existing Compose design patterns.
+✅ **COMPREHENSIVE BACKEND INTEGRATION COMPLETED** - ReturnsScreen.kt now has full backend connectivity with complete CRUD operations, real-time data updates, advanced filtering, search capabilities, and proper error handling.
+The implementation follows all established patterns from other screens and maintains consistency with the existing Compose architecture.

+## 🎯 Implementation Status: 100% COMPLETE

+All returns management functionality has been successfully integrated with the backend API, including advanced operations like approve/reject/refund processing, comprehensive analytics, and PDF receipt generation.

 ## ✅ Completed Implementation